MarketplaceUX/mow/strategy/index.md

 * The outline you make for a term paper
 * Your to-do list

-In all of these situations, the final outcome -- the launched feature, the A+ term paper, and the specific tasks you complete today -- very often differ from what the tool indicated.
+In these situations, the final outcome -- the launched feature, the A+ term paper, and the specific tasks you complete today -- very often differ from what the tool said you would do.
 The tool is just a structure that helps you organize a space in which you can tackle a problem and think it through.

 But don't worry.
 You'll get to see "design" soon as we move into Concept and Design!
 &nbsp;